iamjadhav/lidar_obstacle_detection/README.md

 ## Lidar Obstacle Detection
-Obstacle Detection for Lidar Point Clouds using RANSAC, Kd-Tree, and Euclidean Clustering algorithms

 ---

 ## Overview

-Sensor fusion, is the process of taking data from multiple sensors and combining it to give us a better understanding of the world around us. we will mostly be focusing on two sensors, lidar, and radar.
+Sensor fusion is the process of taking data from multiple sensors and combining it to give us a better understanding of the world around us. we will mostly be focusing on two sensors, lidar, and radar.
 By the end we will be fusing the data from these two sensors to track multiple cars on the road, estimating their positions and speed.

 In this project I have implemented a Lidar Obstacle Detection module, which detects and tracks obstacles on the road using Lidar point clouds, 3D RANSAC Planar Segmentation, 3D Kd-Tree and Euclidean Clustering algorithms also using several Point Cloud Library methods such as Filtering, Extracting Indices, Crop Box, etc.